matthewpblog/matthewpblog.github.com/posts/loading-app-with-script-module.md

 # Hooks

 In order to load "bare" import specifiers like `lodash` we need some hooks into the module loading process so that we can say that "lodash" resolves to `node_modules/lodash/lodash.js` (and to do various other things).
-The WhatWG Loader gives us these hooks, but we don't have the WhatWG Loader so what can we do with only &lt;script type=module&gt; ?
+The WHATWG Loader gives us these hooks, but we don't have the WHATWG Loader so what can we do with only &lt;script type=module&gt; ?

 ## Service Workers to the rescue